NickBell123/Digi-Market-Cap/README.md

 - Test that pie chart of holdings is displyed when data is available.

-- Test that all buttons point to correct pages
+- Test that all buttons (edit, update, delete) displayed in the table point to correct pages.

 - Test that all navbar elements show responsive pionter.